Kac1509/ZebrafishClassifier/README.md

 tuning is a combination of grid search and cross-validation therefore it can be quite computationally laborious.
 Therefore, it is recommended to perform this task in the Google Colaboratory environment.

+### Image preprocessing
+Script developed to preprocess the data so that users no longer have to manually crop and straighten image.
+Currently in development

 ### Folder Structure
 ├── ZebrafishClassifier